All-in-one Graph-based Indexing for Hybrid Search on GPUs: Conclusion

 \section{Conclusion}

-This paper presents \textsf{Allan-Poe}, a unified, GPU-accelerated hybrid index that integrates dense vector, sparse vector, full-text, and knowledge graph retrieval.
-We first analyze the limitations of existing retrieval paradigms and derive design principles for effective hybrid indexing.
-Guided by these principles, we design an all-in-one graph-based index featuring an isolated heterogeneous edge storage that integrates multiple retrieval paths within a unified structure while minimizing maintenance overhead.
-Furthermore, we optimize index construction through hybrid distance acceleration, RNG-IP joint pruning, and keyword-aware neighbor recycling, leveraging massive GPU parallelism to accelerate the entire construction pipeline.
-Finally, we introduce a unified query processing strategy that dynamically fuses information from all retrieval paths to achieve high-accuracy results.
-Our approach also innovatively augments document-level vector search with knowledge graph reasoning to handle complex queries.
-Comprehensive experiments on real-world datasets demonstrate that \textsf{Allan-Poe} consistently outperforms state-of-the-art methods in both efficiency and accuracy.
+This paper presents \textsf{Allan-Poe}, a unified, GPU-accelerated hybrid index integrating dense vector, sparse vector, and full-text retrieval.
+We derive design principles for hybrid indexing and build an all-in-one graph-based index with isolated heterogeneous edge storage, enabling flexible path combinations with low overhead.
+The construction pipeline is optimized via hybrid distance computation, RNG-IP joint pruning, and keyword-aware recycling, fully leveraging GPU parallelism.
+At query time, we propose a dynamic fusion framework that combines all retrieval paths and incorporates knowledge graph structures to handle complex queries.
+Extensive experiments show that {\sf Allan-Poe} outperforms state-of-the-art methods in both accuracy and efficiency.